datacenter/cilium-dc-design/docs/advanced_design.md

 When it comes to the Cilium Egress design, the only real decisions to make is how many `egress nodes` to deploy and whether to dedicate them only for this purpose.
 Ideally, the design should have a minimum of two `egress nodes` distributed between two pairs of leaves.
 This will provide redundancy in case of `egress nodes` or ACI leaf failure or during upgrades.
-Depending on the cluster scale and application requirements, dedicated `egress nodes` could be beneficial for the same reasons discussed in the [Cilium BGP design](#cilium-bgp-design) section.
+Depending on the cluster scale and application requirements, dedicated `egress nodes` could be beneficial for the same reasons discussed in the [Cilium BGP design](../simplicity_design/#cilium-bgp-design) section of the Simple design.

 ## Design trade offs